 The following is a transcript of the ninety-fourth in a series of Capitol Hill conferences convened by the Middle East Policy Council.
-The meeting was held at the Capitol Visitor Center in Washington, DC, on November 30, 2018, with Richard J. Schmierer, chairman of the Council's board of directors, moderating, and Thomas R. Matthair, the Council's executive director, serving as discussant.
+The meeting was held at the Capitol Visitor Center in Washington, DC, on November 30, 2018, with Richard J. Schmierer, chairman of the Council's board of directors, moderating, and Thomas R. Mattair, the Council's executive director, serving as discussant.
 The video can be accessed at mepc.org.

 RYAN CROCKER, Former U.S. Ambassador to Afghanistan, Iraq, Pakistan, Syria, Kuwait, and Lebanon; Diplomat-in-Residence, Princeton University

 If you hang around the Middle East long enough, you get to meet a lot of people, and the nice thing about it is that they cycle through your life as one goes forward.
 I recognize many people here, but two in particular I'd just like to mention as exemplars of good things in terrible times: my former colleague Anne is here.
 Like me, she is a survivor of the April 1983 bombing of the American embassy in Beirut.
 Unlike me, that blast broke just about every bone in her body.
 Every single person who was injured in that attack and got to the American University Hospital alive stayed alive.
 At that time I think it was beyond doubt the best trauma center anywhere in the world because they had seen so much of it.

 Anne, I will always remember going to visit you, and I just wanted to touch you in some way.
 With 117 different breaks, or whatever it was, I found a toe that looked whole and gave it a little tug.
 You never lost your positive outlook, your cheerful attitude that not only sustained you through that trial but reflected off the rest of us.
 So thank you for that, and thank you for your service far beyond.